 The best way to learn about non-specific word choice is to see actual examples.
 That’s why I’ve included a table of clear examples below so that you can understand without any confusion.

 Keep reading to learn when and how to use non-specific word choice, and seven simple ways to fix non-specific word choice in your writing.

-My favorite tool for quickly improving, rephrasing, simplifying, or expanding my writing is by far the Jarvis AI Writer.
+My favorite tool for quickly improving, rephrasing, simplifying, or expanding my writing is by far the Jasper AI Writer (formerly known as Jarvis).

 Examples of Non-Specific Word Choice

 I thought it might be helpful to include a table of examples of non-specific word choices.
 I’ll bold the non-specific word choice so they stand out.